 Monitoring and controlling risks is primarily set up to be performed based on the limits established by the Fund Board.
-The Fund has its Terms and Conditions document that set out its overall business strategies, its tolerance of risks and its general risk management philosophy and is obliged to take actions to rebalance the portfolio in line with the investment guidelines.
+The Fund has its Terms and Conditions document that sets out its overall business strategies, its tolerance of risks and its general risk management philosophy and is obliged to take actions to rebalance the portfolio in line with the investment guidelines.
+The Fund uses different methods to measure and manage the various types of risk to which it is exposed; these methods are explained below.